ledian-hymetllari/adminhints/README.md

 # adminhints
-Enable adminhtml hints for magento 1.9 version.
+Enable adminhtml hints for magento 1.9 version from admin interface.

 This extension helps Developers to enable Admin Hints during customization of Adminhtml Theme.